Focal Calibration Loss: Controlling Posterior Distortion in Deep Neural Classifiers: Experimental Results

 To empirically validate the theoretical reduction in post-processing gap as Theorem~\ref{th:pgap_fcl<fl}, we compare the ECE/smCE/AdaECE/Classwise-ECE of models trained with focal loss and FCL before and after temperature scaling.
 As shown in Tab.~\ref{tab:ece_comparison}, Tab.~\ref{tab:smece_comparison}, Tab.~\ref{tab:adaece_comparison} and Tab.\ref{tab:classece_comparison}, the focal loss model exhibits a significant reduction in ECE after temperature scaling, indicating a substantial post-processing gap.
-In contrast, the FCL model shows minimal change in ECE after temperature scaling closing with 1.0, particularly in smCE, confirming that FCL effectively reduces the post-processing gap during training.
+In contrast, the FCL model shows minimal change in calibration error after temperature scaling closing with 1.0, confirming that FCL reduces the post-processing gap.